 This board represents the cabin side of things.
 I was building this because I wanted to get a sense of what photo styles were resonating with me.
 Warm, cozy, cold.
 Fucking Bob Ross shit.
 Now I just have to apply that to beer.

 Thankfully, I already designed a logo.
-And a lot of people really liked it and thought it was clever.
+And a lot of people really liked it.
 As much as I tried to distance myself in the new design, I couldn’t escape it.
 So I just updated it.

 Here’s the original Brew Cabin icon.